tori-rodgers/2025-software-dev-problem-set/README.md

 Take the time to study the solutions to the problem, and understand the DS&A concept involved in the solution.
 These are challenging problems and concepts, so completing 1 problem a day is more than enough to help you grow as a programmer.

+**It will usually take 2-3 hours to study and understand a LeetCode Medium level problem.** So don't beat yourself up if you feel you're moving too slow.
+If you only have 6 hours in a week to study, you'll only have time to build understanding around 2-3 problems, and that's okay!

+The important thing is to keep pushing through the problems week after week.

 ## How to engage with these problems

 When taking on these problems, you should try to solve them on your own for 15-20 minutes, **but no longer than that**.